FaezehLokhi/Crocodile-Exercises/README.md

 Crocodile _ Boot Camp

 hello everyone.
-You can see Faezeh Lokhi exercises in corocodile boot camp.
+You can see Faezeh Lokhi exercises in Crocodile boot camp.